IsraaMoqbel/Expo-Workshop/README.md

 > Expo client is the tool you will use to run your projects while you're developing them.
 When you serve your project with Expo CLI, it generates a development URL that you can open in Expo client to preview your app.

-You'll now what does this mean in a sec, just hold on with me...
+You'll know what does this mean in a sec, just hold on with me...

 #### Create a new app
 in your command line: